manaal6/Aura-Shield/README.md

 - Configurable, documented risk-scoring formula (not a black box)
 - Three-tier policy engine (allow / review / block) supporting human-in-the-loop review, not just binary pass/fail
-- SQLite audit logging of every decision with a non-empty, human-readable explanation
+- Postgres (Supabase) audit logging of every decision with a non-empty, human-readable explanation, shared between local runs and the deployed dashboard so both read the same data
-- Streamlit dashboard for reviewing logged decisions
+- Streamlit dashboard for reviewing logged decisions, deployed persistently at aura-shield.streamlit.app
 - A 40-prompt adversarial + benign benchmark and an evaluation script that computes precision, recall, attack success rate, and false-positive rate from an actual run - never invented numbers